 top of page

-Grants will be provided for research or education into pain management, or the prevention of pain.
+Grants will almost entirely be provided for research or education into pain management, or the prevention of pain.
+Grants can also be provided for related areas, such as highlighting the danger of new types of opioids.

 To apply for a grant please send a brief description (up to 4 A4 pages) of what you want to do, with costings, by email to info@annabelsfoundation.org.
 Applications from institutions in the UK can be made at any time.